8 Ways to Keep the Earth Clean

 - Compost.
 Composting at home reduces the volume of garbage sent to landfills and reduces the chance of some products becoming marine debris.

-These are just a few ways that we can apply our Earth Day intentions to our everyday lives.
+These are just a few ways that we can incorporate taking care of our ocean and Great lakes into our everyday lives.
 By doing our part to work toward a sustainable and debris-free planet, we’ll also be providing others with inspiration and a good example to follow.
 As individuals we have the potential to make a big difference and together we can change the world.